Nehajh1/Weather-Forecast-App/README.md

 will serve as a reference for the development team for design, implementation and verification phases; the SRS is also an agreement between the client and the development teams regarding the functionality of the finished product.
-PRODUCT-SCOPE:It will be able to collect and display local weather data, analyze weather forecast and display a live stream of the local weather.
+It will be able to collect and display local weather data, analyze weather forecast and display a live stream of the local weather.
 The product will be able to predict the weather.
 The product will be accessible through a website where you will have the benefit of seeing what the weather looks like outside and see if the walkways have been shoveled.
 The main goal is to have a website that will give you information about the weather.
 We can use the following: